Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 6800 XT should be 14% quicker than the GeForce RTX 2080 in general, due to its greater bandwidth. (explain)
+Memory BandwidthThe Radeon RX 6800 XT should theoretically be a small bit faster than the GeForce RTX 2080 overall. (explain)

-Texel RateThe Radeon RX 6800 XT is quite a bit (about 89%) faster with regards to texture filtering than the GeForce RTX 2080. (explain)
+Texel RateThe Radeon RX 6800 XT will be much (approximately 89%) better at anisotropic filtering than the GeForce RTX 2080. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 6800 XT is the winner, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 6800 XT is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison